openwanderer/example-app/node-server/otv-openwanderer/README.md

 # OpenTrailView - OpenWanderer version

 Version of OpenTrailView making use of OpenWanderer.
-Please note that future development will make use of GeoVisio.
-This version will not be maintained.
+This is broadly similar to the main [current version](https://github.com/nickw1/opentrailview) but uses the OpenWanderer APIs.

+However this version is no longer being maintained.